 As noted, Florida is the most humid state in the U.S., so you will likely not encounter too much low humidity here.
 However, it's worth keeping in mind that when humidity is very low, it can also affect your health and well-being.

 The first signs that there is a problem with low humidity in your dwelling can include dry skin, chapped lips, eczema, a sore throat, congestion or even frequent nose bleeds.
 If you have allergies or an illness that low humidity will tend to exacerbate, your medical provider may recommend that you bring a portable humidifier into your room (such as the bedroom or a home office) so you can get some relief.

 At David Gray Heating & Air, we know firsthand how homeowners and business owners in the greater Jacksonville, Florida area and beyond can grow uncomfortable when the humidity gets too high.
 If you have been putting up with high humidity for too long now, you should know that the problem can be easily remedied when you install the proper equipment.
-For more information on dehumidifiers and HVAC systems, please contact the professionally trained experts at David Gray Heating & Air today.
+For more information on how a new HVAC system can affect humidity levels, please contact the professionally trained experts at David Gray Heating & Air today.